700 SAT Colleges: Best Schools for 700 SAT Score

 Is a 700 SAT Score Good for 2026?

-Yes, a 700 SAT score is considered Developing.
-Nationally, this performance puts you in the Bottom 10th percentile of nearly 2 million annual test-takers.
+A 700 SAT score is considered Developing — All Pathways Remain Open.
+Nationally, this puts you in the Bottom 1–2% percentile among approximately 1.7 million annual test-takers.

-To help you build a balanced college list, we have analyzed thousands of data points from the Common Data Set (CDS) to categorize the schools below into Reach, Match, and Safety categories specifically for a 700 applicant.
+To help you identify the right college list, our team has analyzed Common Data Set (CDS) submissions from hundreds of US and Canadian universities to categorize schools into Reach, Match, and Safety tiers specifically for a 700 applicant.
+See the full school list below.

 Best Colleges for 700 SAT Score